jayaraman-venkatesan/kafka-confluent-CDC-project/README.md

 # kafka-confluent-CDC-project

-Please refer to software_design_doc pdf in the repo for detailed details.
+Please refer to software_design_doc pdf in the repo for detailed report.

 ## Problem
 We need to create an event notification service that sends ̵emails to users about event processing